 Start by having a discussion with your doctor about how treatment is affecting you.
 If you are feeling overwhelmed or anxious, they should have some advice and references for people they trust that you can talk to.

-In general, some practices to help maintain your emotional health during treatment include:
+In general, some practices to help maintain your emotional, mental and spiritual health during treatment include:

 - exploring your spirituality and connection to yourself by practicing meditation or yoga, listening to inspiring music, and finding ways to spend time outside

 - reducing as much chaos in your environment as possible/removing clutter and any unnecessary stresses getting in the way of your piece of mind

 - not signing yourself up for too much or stretching yourself too thin/ keeping your schedule simple

 - keeping in touch with nature and activities that have always made you feel good/trying to avoid too much tv or computer time